Read more about

 Environmental Threats and Protection

 Prior to the declaration of the Chocolate Hills complex as a National Geological Monument, many of the hills and surrounding lands were privately owned by individuals or groups of individuals.
-The government's plans to protect the area was thus met with intense revolts from many owners of the lands and farmers and conflicts broke out several times between the government’s forces and the Maoist guerrillas.
+The government's plans to protect the area was thus met with intense revolts from many owners of the lands and farmers and conflicts broke out several times.
 The ambiguity on the status of these hills has thus led to the infiltration of small-scale miners in the region who set up their quarries in the hills, damaging the natural beauty of the landscape.
 Besides threats from mining, the Chocolate Hills also face threats from tourism and the pollution and littering by tourist vehicles and tourists themselves.

 Your MLA Citation